-The best credit cards for points are Chase Sapphire Preferred if you want a big initial bonus at a decent price, the SPG Amex for hotel points, the JetBlue Plus Card for airline points, and Amex EveryDay if you want a 0% APR.
+The best credit cards for points are Chase Sapphire Preferred if you want a big initial bonus at a decent price, the SPG Amex for hotel points, the JetBlue Plus Card for airline points, and the Citi ThankYou® Preferred Card if you want a 0% APR.
 There are others, too.
 Credit cards with points are one of just three types of rewards credit cards, along with cash back and miles cards.
 So you’ll typically have plenty of options to consider.

 WalletHub’s editors compared all of the points credit cards in our database of 1,000+ offers to identify not just the top cards overall but also the best choices for applicants of all types.

 Here are the best credit cards for points:

 |0% APR||Citi ThankYou® Preferred Card||N/A||1 - 2 points / $1||$0*|

 |Initial Bonus||Chase Sapphire Preferred® Card||50,000 points||1 - 2 points / $1||$0 Intro for the First Year, $95 after|